WJFW-TV: Distress sale to Seaway Communications

 In 1977, the FCC designated WAEO-TV's broadcast license for hearing over a series of issues including possible fraudulent billing and misrepresentations in program logs and reports.
 Another issue was "clipping", the insertion of local commercials over network commercials or programming.
 O'Konski chalked up the issues to two factors.
 He claimed that, due to Rhinelander's small size, "I have 22 employees doing the work of 75 which would be necessary on comparable stations" in larger markets.
 He added that most of them had never worked in television before.
 Nevertheless, he welcomed the hearing, saying he was glad the commission had "called (the issues) to our attention".
 The proceeding came at a time when O'Konski was attempting to sell the station to George N. Gillett Jr.; the commission ordered him to resolve the issue before moving forward with the deal.
 The proceeding ended under the first use of a new FCC policy, known as the "distress sale", which permitted stations facing hearings to be sold to qualified minority-owned groups at discount prices.
 Seaway Communications, Inc., a Chicago-based firm whose principals were Black, acquired WAEO-TV for $912,000 in a transaction approved in April 1979; an appraiser had assessed the station's fair market value at $1.5 million.
 The transaction was also historic in marking the first time that an entirely minority-owned group had owned a VHF network affiliate.
-This took place even though Rhinelander, like the rest of Northern Wisconsin, was heavily White; more than two decades later, the 2000 United States census found only 44 African-American residents in Rhinelander, which had a population of 7,735.
+This took place even though Rhinelander, like the rest of Northern Wisconsin, was heavily White; more than two decades later, the 2000 United States census found only 44 African-American residents in Rhinelander, which had a total population of 7,735.

 Just days after Seaway took control on June 1, 1979, another tragedy took place at the WAEO-TV tower on June 5.
 A repainting was necessary by changes to marking and lighting standards for federal obstructions, and a tower crew was doing paint work and replacing a burnt-out beacon light on the mast.
 A steeplejack, intending to come down off the tower, fell from the top of the tower to his death.
 Tower lighting regulations continued to be a point of contention for the station.
 The Wisconsin Department of Transportation ordered the station to install high-intensity flashing lights for use during daylight hours, which Seaway rebuffed, claiming its mast was grandfathered when the Federal Aviation Administration adopted new tower lighting standards.
 The new lights were eventually installed by Seaway in 1983.

 Seaway Communications founder Jasper F. Williams Sr., a Chicago obstetrician and gynecologist, died in a small plane crash near Bloomfield, Indiana, on April 15, 1985; his son and his son's girlfriend were also killed.
 In memory of Williams, WAEO-TV changed its call sign to WJFW-TV on October 5, 1986.